david-andrew/dewy-lang/resources/discussion_points.md

 ## Unified naming for length/size/shape/dim/etc.
 (TODO) these need to be picked, and be consistent across objects of the same type.
 Could have multiple of these if it makes sense/they represent usually different things.

-## unified naming for vectors/matrices/tensors/etc.
+## unified naming for vectors/matrices/tensors/etc. ["Array"]
 basically I want a single type that represents a regular grid of numbers.
-Technically tensor is the most general, but IDK if I like the syntax.
-I'm leaning towards everything just be called `vec` or `vector`
+Technically tensor is the most general, but IDK if I like the syntax. ~~I'm leaning towards everything just be called `vec` or `vector`.~~

 I think maybe a separate notion of list is unnecessary

+I think I've settled on "Array" being the term (though tbd if we shorten to arr).
+Array is non-specific in the number of dimensions it has.
+If an array has a specific shape that fits one of the other terms, it could be called that in context, but the type will still be "Array"

 ## Handling symbolics
 - create symbolic expression